Jason Roy: Indian Premier League

 He played three games for Gujarat Lions in the 2017 IPL.
 For the 2018 IPL he played for Delhi Daredevils, for whom he scored a match-winning 91* in his first match.
 In the 2020 IPL auction, he was bought by the Delhi Capitals ahead of the 2020 Indian Premier League.
-On 27 August 2020, Roy opted out of 2020 Indian Premier League due to personal reasons and as a result he was replaced by Australian all-rounder Daniel Sams.
+On 27 August 2020, Roy opted out of 2020 Indian Premier League for personal reasons and as a result he was replaced by Australian all-rounder Daniel Sams.
 He was released by Delhi Capitals before the 2021 auction.
 Ahead of the 2021 Indian Premier League, he was signed by the Sunrisers Hyderabad as a replacement for Mitchell Marsh.
 In the 2022 IPL Auction, Roy was bought by the Gujarat Titans.
 However, he later pulled out of the 2022 IPL before the tournament started, citing the challenge of being in the tournament's bubble for a prolonged period of personal time.
+He was bought by Kolkata Knight Riders replacing injured Shreyas Iyer.